-Harley Swift Deer, a Native American teacher, says that each of us has a survival dance and a sacred dance, but the survival dance must come first.
+Harley Swift Deer, a Native American teacher, says that each of us has a sacred dance and a survival dance, but the survival dance must come first.
 Our survival dance, a foundational component of self-reliance, is what we do for a living — our way of supporting ourselves physically and economically.
 For most people, this means a paid job… Everybody has to have a survival dance.
 Finding and creating one is our first task upon leaving our parents’ or guardians’ home.

 Once you have your survival dance established, you can wander, inwardly and outwardly, searching for clues to your sacred dance, the work you were born to do.
 This work may have no relation to your job.
 Your sacred dance sparks your greatest fulfillment and extends your truest service to others.
 You know you’ve found it when there’s little else you’d rather be doing.
 Getting paid for it is superfluous.
 You would gladly pay others, if necessary, for the opportunity.

-– Bill Plotkin
+– Bill Plotkin in Soulcraft

 Turning the sacred dance into a survival dance

 On my first snowboarding trip, I met Tim (all names have been changed).
 Tim loved snowboarding and decided to teach the sport he loves for a living.
-As a result, he spends most of his days on baby slopes watching beginners like me fall over endlessly.
+As a result, he spent most of his days on baby slopes watching beginners like me fall over endlessly.
 After two days of lessons, I was ‘independent’ and went off to more challenging slopes while Tim took on another lot of beginners on the same boring baby slope.

 On my second snowboarding trip, I met Sandra and David.
 He loved skiing, she loved cooking.
 So they started their own little business of running a lodge in a ski resort.
 During the week I was there, he spent his days ferrying us around in the van, while she spent most of her time on paperwork.
 She still cooked us breakfast and dinner most days but really looked forward to her one day off a week.
 He told us he’d skiied only twice that season.
 They spent most of their time struggling to make the lodge break even.